influxdata/docs-v2/content/v2.0/cloud/get-started.md

 Once you've set up {{< cloud-name "short" >}} to collect data with Telegraf, you can do the following:

-* Query data using Flux, the UI, and the `influx` command line interface.
+- Query data using Flux, the UI, and the `influx` command line interface.
 See [Query data](https://v2.docs.influxdata.com/v2.0/query-data/).
+- Build custom dashboards to visualize your data.
+See [Visualize data](https://v2.docs.influxdata.com/v2.0/visualize-data/).
+- Query data using Flux, the UI, and the `influx` command line interface.
+See [Query data](https://v2.docs.influxdata.com/v2.0/query-data/).
-* Build custom dashboards to visualize your data.
+- Build custom dashboards to visualize your data.
 See [Visualize data](https://v2.docs.influxdata.com/v2.0/visualize-data/).

 ## Monitor usage